 - Turn off wireless and bluetooth on your devices while you are not using them.

 - Don't download/install software updates on hotel internet connections or public Wi-Fi.
 For more information on this topic, review this FBI advisory.

 - Understand that any government can log your activity or copy data from your computer without your knowledge or consent.

 These can be used to transfer malware to your device or retrieve data from it.
 The safest option is to find an outlet and use your own charger.

 Do not use USB storage devices or any other kind of removable media that you receive or find while on your trip.
 These devices can be used to gain access to your system.

 After Your Trip

-Hackers are more interested in the sensitive data you have access to at the university than the data you carried with you on your trip.
+Hackers are more interested in the sensitive data you have access to at the University than the data you carried with you on your trip.
 Please review the steps below to prevent any breaches in security due to your device being compromised.

 There are currently no required actions you must take when returning from your trip.
-However, ITS highly recommends that you complete the actions listed under Recommended to ensure that your device and data remains safe.
+However, ITS highly recommends that you complete the actions listed under Recommended to ensure that your device and data remain safe.

 Change your BGSU password ASAP.
 This will prevent anyone who might have hacked into your computer from gaining access to the BGSU network.